nih-cfde/use-case-library-build/library/USERSTORY-49.md

 ---
 input: statistical expertise and a table of correlations of distribution of phenotype in organ systems with expression of genes in the organs
 output: a table of GO or other pathway analysis terms that characterize the sexually dimorphic phenotypes or changes in gene expression
 task: correlate differences in phenotype and expression levels with GO terms
 tags:
 - dimorphic phenotypes
-- gene expressions
+- gene expression
 - organ systems
 - pathway analysis terms
-- statistical
+- statistical expertise
 ---